patakk/BlueBeGone/README.md

 # BlueBeGone
 Drastic times call for drastic measures.
 This Chrome extensions removes the very useful "Twitter Blue" and "Verified Organizations" sidebar links.
 This project is a natural evolution of [DogeBeGone](https://github.com/SableRaf/dogeBeGone_extension), originally by [Raphaël](https://twitter.com/sableRaph).
-Much of the project structure, code and README are based on that project, with modifications like adding a toggle button for simpler use, gray icons and of course the main target (links instead of the doge icon).
+The main idea is the same, make twitter just a bit less annoying.
+I've also added a simple toggle button in the extensions pop-up to simplify the process of enabling/disabling the extension.

 ![BlueBeGone Header](./assets/demo.png)